 How to Check Your WiFi GHz on iPhone: Step-by-Step Guide

-This detailed article will take you through steps for how to check WiFi GHz on iPhone 11, 13, or 14 settings, router admin console, or using useful WiFi scanner apps.
-Furthermore, I will tell you how to understand if 2.4GHz or 5GHz works better for your needs and ways by which you can manually switch between bands when necessary.
+This detailed article will guide you through How to Check Your WiFi GHz on iPhone using Settings, the router admin console, or useful WiFi scanner apps.
+It will also help you understand whether your network is 2.4GHz or 5GHz and explain ways to manually switch between bands when needed.

-Here are some ways how to know if your WiFi is 2.4ghz iPhone.
+Here are some ways how to know if your WiFi is 2.4ghz or 5ghz on iPhone.

 Many WiFi routers broadcast separate network names (SSIDs) for 2.4GHz and 5GHz bands.